Betaboltz: a Monte-Carlo simulation tool for gas scattering processes: Theoretical framework

-We will report here briefly the theoretical framework we used for our simulation tool.
+We will report here the theoretical framework used in our simulation tool.
 A charged particle, under the effect of an electric and magnetic field, will be subject to an acceleration.
-For non-relativist velocities, it is possible to calculate the evolution of the particle state using the classical equation of motions, as presented by our previous work \cite{renda2018monte}, while for higher velocities, relativistic formulas can be used as shown by Chin \cite{chin2009relativistic}, providing more accurate results at the cost of increased computation time.
+For non-relativist velocities, it is possible to calculate the evolution of the particle state using the classical equation of motions, as presented in our previous work \cite{renda2018monte}.
+For higher energies, relativistic formulas can be used, as shown by S. Chin \cite{chin2009relativistic}, providing more accurate results with the cost of increased computation time.

-The collision occurs after random time $t_c$, depending on the particle speed and the gas mixture combined cross section \cite{milloy1977validity}:
+The collision occurs after a random time $t_c$, depending on the particle speed and the gas mixture combined cross-section \cite{milloy1977validity}:

-where $R \in \left[0,1\right)$ is an uniform random number and $\nu(t)$ is the interaction frequency of the particle in the gas.
+where $R \in \left[0,1\right)$ is a uniform random number and $\nu(t)$ is the interaction frequency of the particle in the gas.
 The value of the interaction frequency depends on the particle energy and the gas composition.
 For a gas mixture of $N$ components, where each component has an elastic interaction mode and $J$ inelastic ones, we have:

-where $\varepsilon$ and $m$ are, respectively, the particle energy and mass, $n_k$ is the molecule number density and $\sigma_k$ and $\sigma_{ki}$ the elastic and inelastic cross sections.
+where $\varepsilon$ and $m$ are, respectively, the particle energy and mass, $n_k$ is the molecule number density and $\sigma_k$ and $\sigma_{ki}$ the elastic and inelastic cross-sections.

-Resolving \cref{eq:freetime} for every interaction would require the numerical solution of the integral for each collision, thus consuming a large computing time.
+Resolving \cref{eq:freetime} for every interaction would require the numerical solution of the integral for each collision, thus requiring a substantial computing time.
 To avoid that, it was used the \textit{null collision} technique presented by Skullerud \cite{skullerud1968stochastic}: this technique allows to bypass the numeric integration of $\nu(t)$ replacing it with a constant trial frequency $\nu' \geqslant \nu(t)$.
 The \cref{eq:freetime} now becomes:

-This substitution is possible only if we consider a fraction of the interaction as \textit{null collision}, interactions which does not alter the direction and energy of the particle.
-To decide if an interaction should be considered \textit{null}, we use an uniform random number $R \in [0,1)$ and mark as \textit{null} all collisions satisfying the condition:
+This substitution is possible only if we consider a fraction of the interaction as \textit{null collision}, interactions that does not alter the direction and energy of the particle.
+To decide if an interaction should be considered \textit{null}, we use a uniform random number $R \in [0,1)$ and mark as \textit{null} all collisions satisfying the condition:

-where $\nu(t)$ is the real interaction frequency at the collision time.
+where $\nu(t)$ is the real interaction frequency right before the next collision.